utoni/nDPId/README.md

 nDPId uses libnDPI's JSON serialization to produce meaningful JSON output which it then sends to the nDPIsrvd for distribution.
 High level applications can connect to nDPIsrvd to get the latest flow/packet events from nDPId.

+Unfortunately nDPIsrvd does currently not support any encryption/authentication for TCP connections.
 TODO: Provide some sort of AEAD for connecting distributor clients via TCP (somehow very critical).

 # architecture